mrzzy/warp/README.md

 Code anywhere with an internet connection.

 ## Introduction
 WARP is portable, console based development environment which grew out the need to have a fully featured development environment ready to go, in the absence of my Physical Laptop.
-It is a full recreation of my Linux-based development environment in a Cloud VM, accessible via SSH or a Web Browsers.
+It is a full recreation of my Linux-based development environment in a Cloud VM, accessible via SSH or a Web Browser.

 > See [design](#Design) for architecture deep dive.